WIS-MICC-CellObservatory/Crypts_SpatialOrganization/README.md

 ##  Manual Correction
 The above automatic process segment correctly most of the crypts.
 Further manual correction is supported by switching from Segment Mode to Update Mode.
-In Update mode the macro skips the segmentation step 2 above, instead it gets the segmented ROIS from a file, and calculate theier updated measurements.
+In Update mode the macro skips the segmentation step 2 above, instead it gets the segmented ROIS from a file, and calculate their updated measurements.
 The ROIs are read either from manually corrected file (FN_RoiSet_Manual.zip if exist) or otherwise from the original file (FN_RoiSet.zip)

 ### To start manual correction: